 Please click on the link Covid-19 Parish Update page for further resources during this difficult time.

 The parish will also continue to facilitate the Sacrament of the Anointing of the Sick to those who request it.
-Please contact the pastor, by email: firstname.lastname@example.org or parish emergency line: 612-356-2246 to detail the circumstances of the patient or resident and entry requirements to hospital/senior care center.
+Please contact the pastor, by email: email@example.com or parish emergency line: 612-356-2246 to detail the circumstances of the patient or resident and entry requirements to hospital/senior care center.
 Contact the nurses station to learn how to contact the resident chaplain on duty.
-With many facilities not allowing visitors at this time, it is important to determine if a chaplain is available at the facility.

 CONTINUED FINANCIAL SUPPORT